For urgent consular assistance call

 Entry and exit conditions can change at short notice.
 Contact the nearest embassy or consulate for details about visas, currency, customs and quarantine rules.

-There are limited flights departing Yangon.
+There are international flights departing Yangon and Mandalay.
 Book directly with airlines or through your travel agent.

 See Safety

 If you plan to stay for more than 90 days, you must register your address with immigration authorities.
-You must also get a Foreigners Registration Card.
+You must also obtain a Foreigners Registration Card.

-Let Immigration know if you change hotels or will be away from your registered address for a while.
+Let Immigration know if you change hotels or will be away from your registered address.

 Customs regulations are restrictive.
 Officials limit what you can bring into the country.

-Declare foreign currency over USD10,000 or equivalent when you arrive and leave.
+Declare foreign currency over $US10,000 or equivalent when you arrive and depart Myanmar.
 This covers all forms of currency, not only cash.
-If you don't, could be jailed.
+If you don't, you could be jailed.

 Customs authorities are sensitive about some communications equipment such as: